Current Status: Legal

 Another independent casino in Summerlin, Las Vegas, is the Rampart Casino.
 This casino, like South Point Casino, has its own sportsbook.
 Both casinos operate mobile sports betting apps through their Nevada sportsbooks.

-Station Casinos owns and operates a number of large casinos in Las Vegas, as well as becoming the first Nevada sportsbook to enter the online market and develop a sports betting website.
+Station Casinos owns and operates a number of large casinos in Las Vegas, as well as becoming the first Nevada sportsbook to enter the US online casinos market and develop a sports betting website.
 It was also one of the first companies in Nevada to release a mobile sports betting app.

 The following are some of the company’s most well-known sportsbooks: